bcgov/workbc-helpbot/README.md

        python train_chatbot.py

-    to create the h6 and pkl files for the chatapp.py scrip.
+    to create the h5 and pkl files for the chatapp.py script.
     Note: you will see some error messages, they can be ignored they're not neccessary to run the script.
     now you can either run: